 6.1 All documentation referring to criminal convictions and DBS checks are stored in secure area with password protection.

-6.2 Where an applicant with a conviction is granted admission to the University the details of the non-academic considerations relating to the admission will be kept by the Secretary of the Criminal Convictions panel for as long as the student in question is registered with the University.
-After this point a record of the decision taken will be maintained to provide ‘case law’, but personal details will be removed.
+6.2 Where an applicant with an unspent conviction is granted admission to the University the of the non-academic considerations relating to the admission will be kept by Student Services for as long as the student in question is registered with the University.
+The record of the decision taken will be retained by the Admissions Service for a maximum of 2 years.

 Admissions, Recruitment and Marketing (ARM)